Seven Spectacular Stroller Hikes in Marin

 - Muir Woods National Monument near Mill Valley features majestic old-growth redwoods and has been one of Marin's top tourist attractions for over a century.
 Stop by during the week to avoid the crowds and take in the wonder of it all in relative peace and quiet.
-Take your stroller on the main trail loop through Cathedral Grove, it's paved or on a boardwalk the entire way.
+Take your stroller on the main trail loop through Cathedral Grove, it's paved or on a wooden boardwalk the entire way.

 - Tennessee Valley near Mill Valley is one of Marin's favorite places for outdoor recreation.
 The wide Tennessee Valley Trail is paved for much of its distance and is manageable with a sturdy stroller.
 Your reward at the half-way point of this out-and-back hike is a beach and a spectacular view of the Pacific Ocean at Tennessee Cove.
 The entire trip is 3.4 miles.

 - Olompali State Historic Park, located just north of Novato, has been the site of a Native American village, a Mexican-era rancho, and even a hippie commune that was home to the Grateful Dead for a time.
 These days, this peaceful state park is home to historic buildings, wildlife, and miles of trails.
 Take your stroller on the wide gravel road to check out the 19th-century Burdell barn and farm buildings, and then follow it up to the reconstructed Miwok village and native plant garden.